 In order to make room for all of the new devices that will be connecting to the 5G network, 5G technology makes use of different frequencies of electromagnetic radiation (or EMF) to communicate.

 Frequency is measured in a unit called Hertz (Hz).
 One Hertz is equal to 1 cycle per second.
-A megahertz (MHz) is one thousand Hertz.
-And a gigahertz (GHz) is one million Hertz, or one million cycles per second.
+A megahertz (MHz) is one million Hertz.
+And a gigahertz (GHz) is one billion Hertz, or one billion cycles per second.

 Prior generations of wireless networks communicated between 1 and 3 GHz (gigahertz).